Top Banks in Uganda

-Barclays Bank of Uganda Limited provides a range of banking products and services such as loans, savings, checking, investments and debit cards to individuals, SMEs and large corporations.
+Barclays Bank of Uganda Limited provides a range of banking products and services such as loans, savings, checking, investments, and debit cards to individuals, SMEs and large corporations.
 It started its operations in 1927.
-It then acquired the Ugandan business of the Commercial Bank of Africa in 1969.
+It acquired the Ugandan business of the Commercial Bank of Africa in 1969.
 The commercial bank further strengthened its presence in the country by acquiring Nile Bank Uganda Limited in 2007.
-Its headquarters is in Kampala.
+It is based in Kampala.

 Revenue: UGX 304.45 billion (2017)